Everyone in marketing has heard something like this before:

 Half of the money I spend on marketing* is effective.
 The trouble is I just don’t know which half.”

 We’ve come a long way since US department store clerk John Wanamaker first made this comment in the 1920s.
-Yet despite the fact that marketers are now swimming in a sea of data about their campaigns, content, and pipeline, we still struggle to answer that same question.
+Yet despite the fact that marketers are now swimming in a sea of marketing analytics data about their campaigns, content, and pipeline, we still struggle to answer that same question.
 Just collecting the data from all of our marketing activities in one place can be a challenge.
 Then once you finally have it, how do you make sense of it all without a data science degree or months of SQL training?

 Most of us have resigned ourselves to waiting for monthly or weekly report updates from the company reporting tool and, if we're lucky, we have an overworked BI analyst who can help us make changes within a few days or weeks.
 What we need is direct access to that data so we can ask our the questions ourselves, without waiting for a trained middleman (or woman), who doesn’t understand the business the way we do, to do it for us.